 Data Processing Addendum (Preview)

 This Data Processing Addendum (“DPA”) forms part of the agreement between the customer (“Customer”, controller) and Pantomath Consultation Inc. doing business as PatronPath (“Processor”) when Customer instructs Processor to process Personal Data.
 The Beta Program Terms of Service (or a later MSA) remains in effect; this DPA controls only in relation to Personal Data processing.
-For the beta, the Service is designed to operate without patron Personal Data; this DPA applies only if Customer later introduces Personal Data.
+For pilots, the Service is designed to operate without real patron Personal Data.
+PatronPath may process Customer staff business contact details and any Personal Data Customer includes in documented instructions or support materials.

 1. Roles, Subject Matter, Duration